 - User Experience – Convenient and fast

 - Non-transferrable – Everyone has access to a unique set of biometrics

 - Spoof-proof – Biometrics are hard to fake or steal

 High security and assurance

 Biometrics provide increased levels of assurance to providers that a person is real by verifying a tangible, real-world trait as both something the user has and something the user is.
 Most user’s passwords and PINs and personal identifying information have likely been compromised with a data breach, meaning, billions of accounts can be accessed by fraudsters who retain the answers to traditional authentication methods.
-Introducing biometric authentication into the process adds in a road-block for fraudsters that only a real, authorized user can circumnavigate - though a fraudster may know a person uses their dog’s name and some lucky numbers for most of their online accounts, they can’t use their fingerprint to unlock an account if they can’t provide it on the spot.
-Additionally, biometrics can only be provided by living, breathing people - at this point in time, a robot would have a hard-time passing an iris scan.
+Introducing biometric authentication into the process adds in a roadblock for fraudsters that only a real, authorized user can circumnavigate - though a fraudster may know a person uses their dog’s name and some lucky numbers for most of their online accounts, they can’t use their fingerprint to unlock an account if they can’t provide it on the spot.
+Additionally, biometric security can only be provided by living, breathing people - at this point in time, a robot would have a hard-time passing an iris scan.

 User experience is convenient and fast

-While the internal processes for biometric authentication is technical, from a user’s point of view it’s incredibly easy and quick.
+While the internal process for biometric authentication is technical, from a user’s point of view it’s incredibly easy and quick.
 Placing a finger on a scanner and unlocking an account in seconds is faster than typing out a long password that has multiple special characters.
 In addition, forgetting a password is a common mistake of most users.
 The chances of you forgetting your own biometrics?
 Never!

 Biometric authentication requires its input is present upon authorization.
 You can’t transfer or share a physical biometric digitally – the only way to utilize most biometric authentication systems is with a physical application.